-Performance (1 st April 2007 - 31 st March 2021) Target Indicator Trigger and Actions Nature of performance Significance 30% of all economic 1.
-Amount of new If at least 30% of all Permitted: 58% (9.521ha) development permitted development (ha) economic development Completed: 58% (9.42ha) and completed be permitted on previously permitted and completed is (0.12.12) located on previously developed land not located on previously + developed (brownfield) (brownfield developed (brownfield) land land. redevelopment and then an analysis will be conversions) expressed carried out into the causes of the shortfall in order to see
+Performance Target Indicator Trigger and Actions (1 st April 2007 - 31 st N larch 2022) Nature of performance Significance 30% of all economic 1.
+Amount of new If at least 30% of all Permitted: 50% (11.45ha) development permitted development (ha) economic development Completed: 53% (9.83ha) and completed be permitted on previously permitted and completed is (0.00.00) located on previously developed land not located on previously + developed (brownfield) (brownfield developed (brownfield) land land. redevelopment and then an analysis will be conversions) expressed carried out into the causes of the shortfall in order to see

 as a % of all development whether the LA can address

 permitted. any barriers to it coming

 2. Amount of new forward.

 development (ha)

 completed on previously

 developed land

 (brownfield

 redevelopment and

 conversions) expressed

 as a % of all development

 completed.

+nalvoja

 Being a rural county with little brownfield land available for development, greenfield land will inevitably contribute towards a high proportion of total developable land.
-More than 30% of all economic development permitted and completed has been on brownfield land since the start of the LDP process with 58% permitted (9.52ha) and 58% (9.42ha) completed.
+More than 30% of all economic development permitted and completed has been on brownfield land since the start of the LDP process with 50% permitted (11.45ha) and 53% (9.83ha) completed.
 The target has therefore been met and there are no concerns about the implementation of the LDP Polices.